MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/tenant-deployments.md

 Attributes:

-- Integrated into single enterprise Azure Active Directory tenant.
+- Integrated into a single enterprise Azure Active Directory tenant.
-- Multiple environments Development, Test and Production.
+- Multiple environments development, test, and production.
-- End to end ALM process for enterprise wide applications with thousands of users.
+- End-to-end ALM process for enterprise-wide applications with thousands of users.
 - Fusion development teams of makers, professional developers, and administrators.

 ### Multi-tenant deployment scenario